 Babies of smokers are at an increased risk of sudden unexpected infant death.
 As room-sharing reduces the risk of sudden infant death, current advice should include that parents who are smokers are encouraged to room-share (but not share the same sleep surface), as long as the room that baby sleeps in is kept smoke-free.4-9

 Parents may also prefer to use a bassinet as they take up less room than a cot in the parent bedroom in those early months of baby’s life.
 Bassinets do not have a separate Australian and NZ Standard and there is a variety of devices that are sold as bassinets.
 Babies grow fast and will grow out of a bassinet as early as a couple of months old.
 As each bassinet comes with different recommendations as to when to move to a cot it will also depend on how big your baby grows.
 Bassinets should not be used once your baby can roll over or pull themselves up the side of the bassinet, which is usually around 4-6 months of age.
-To find out more about keeping baby safe in a bassinet or cot refer to the Keeping Baby Safe: A guide to infant and nursery products24 and the resources available at www.productsafety.gov.au.
+To find out more about keeping baby safe in a bassinet or cot refer to the ACCC Baby Product Safety Guide and the resources available at www.productsafety.gov.au.

 Why is room sharing protective against sudden and unexpected infant death?

 Room-sharing facilitates a rapid response to a baby’s needs,6 and supports breastfeeding,15-16,25-26 and is more convenient settling and comforting of babies.
 It also provides closer mother-baby contact and communication.5,15,26